 Also, different pricing levels apply to regions across different parts of the world.
 Price shown here is standard for analytics enabled by Sentinel.
 It does not cover the related data ingestion charges for Log Analytics (refer to Azure Monitor Log Analytics Pricing).

-For a risk-free introduction, companies can get a free trial of Azure Sentinel for the first 31 days, enabled for no additional cost on Log Analytics workspace, subject to limits including:
+For a risk-free introduction, companies can get a free trial of Microsoft Sentinel for the first 31 days, enabled for no additional cost on Log Analytics workspace, subject to limits including:

 Organizations can retain their ingested data in the workspace at no cost for the first 90 days.
 Retention prices will be charged as per the standard Azure Monitor Log Analytics after a period of 90 days.

-What is the best way to start with Azure Sentinel?
+What is the best way to start with Microsoft Sentinel? (formerly Azure Sentinel)

 Our Alarm Guardian is a subscription-based solution which becomes your Security Operations Center to monitor, detect, protect, and review incidents on your behalf in real-time.
 It also provides contextual insights you can use to further defend and assess the impact of security events with fewer false positives and relevant findings.
 Download the details of the three different packaged solutions for Alarm Guardian.
 And book a discovery call to get started.